Types Of Therapies For Anxiety Disorders

 Types of therapies for anxiety

 Below are five common therapeutic treatments used for reducing anxiety symptoms.
-However, the list is not exhaustive, and other therapeutic options are available.
+However, the list is not exhaustive, and other therapeutic options for anxiety are available.

 Animal-assisted therapies